YuriiChukhrai/selenium-selenide-demo/README.md

 # Wishlist (TODO)
-1. Download files
-2. Proxy integration
-3. [Accept Cookies] function
+1. [Accept Cookies] function on the landing page